sumanmukherjee03/practice-and-katas/k8s/CKA/kubeadm.README.md

 EOF
 ```

-5. Restart the docker daemon once the configuration is set
+5. Reload the systemd daemon so that it picks up the new docker daemon config and then Restart the docker daemon once the configuration is set
 ```
 systemctl enable docker
 systemctl daemon-reload